kklin/arvados/kelda/README.md

    e5fa6ca741d5    i-0d3159dd58    nginx:1.10                           arvados-ws-https            running                                               4 minutes ago    13.56.215.88:9003
    ```

-9. *Login to the Workbench*.
-Step 10 requires that a user first log in to the
+9. The Arvados cluster is now ready to use!

-   workbench so that the user can be made an admin.
+  *Login to the Workbench*.
 The default credentials are:

    ```
    username: test@example.com